kaans/mqtli/docs/Configuration/mqtli_config.md

 Top‑level configuration
 =======================

-This page lists each top‑level setting with its own section.
+Use these settings to shape how MQTli runs: connect to your broker (host/port, protocol, TLS, last‑will), control logging verbosity, define topics to subscribe/publish with automatic format conversion, choose an overall mode, and optionally enable a database connection for SQL outputs.
 For precedence of sources see the Configuration Reference index (CLI > ENV > YAML).

 Broker
 ------